lingsoft/Turku-neural-parser-pipeline/README.md

 ```

 The API supports text content with the maximum of 15000-character length.
-In addtion, there is a boolean parameter `includeConllu` which can control
+In addition, there is a boolean parameter `includeConllu` which can control
 the API in outputting the original ConLL-U format from the parser.
-The parameter has a default value of `false`
+The parameter has a default value of `false`.

 ### Example call